Achieving quantum-limited sub-Rayleigh identification of incoherent sources with arbitrary intensities: Conclusions

 \section{Conclusions}

 We have presented a general theoretical framework for modeling arbitrary-intensity incoherent optical sources subject to diffraction.
 The formalism, based on the Glauber–Sudarshan representations of Gaussian states, applies broadly beyond the discrimination task considered here, offering a versatile tool for quantum optical analyses of incoherent light.

-Specializing our results to Gaussian point-spread functions in the subdiffraction regime, we have shown that SPADE measurements are not universally optimal: although the Hermite-Gauss basis is a natural choice for the description of the incoherent light in the subdiffraction regime for arbitrary intensities, SPADE in such a basis achieves the quantum Chernoff bound only when the intensity distributions under the two hypotheses satisfy specific compatibility conditions, such as commutative covariance matrices.
-Nevertheless, our analysis identifies the optimal SPADE strategy, assuming Gaussian point-spread functions, as a hypotheses-dependent rotation of the Hermite-Gauss modes.
+Specializing our results to Gaussian point-spread functions in the subdiffraction regime, we have shown that SPADE measurements are not universally optimal for discrimination: although the Hermite-Gauss basis is a natural choice for the description of the incoherent light in the subdiffraction regime for arbitrary intensities, SPADE in such a basis achieves the quantum Chernoff bound only when the intensity distributions under the two hypotheses satisfy specific compatibility conditions, such as commutative covariance matrices.
+Nevertheless, our analysis identifies the optimal SPADE strategy, assuming Gaussian point-spread functions, as the projection onto a hypotheses-dependent rotation of the Hermite-Gauss modes.
+Finally, we developed a simplified Bayesian hypothesis test for the identification task at hand solely based on counting the number of frames where a photon is detected in the rotated mode $HG^\theta_{10}$, in $HG^\theta_{01}$, or neither of them, and therefore does not require photon-resolving detectors.
+We numerically simulated the error probability of such a test, an we showed that its decay rate practically achieves the classical Chernoff exponent for a small number of frames $N\leqslant5000$, with the value of the minimum $N$ reducing to a few hundreds for intense sources.